libowen2121/NLP-syntax/parsing-demo/pos_tag.md

     '''
     input:
         logger - logger
-        START - start lable for sent
+        START - start label for sent
+        UNK - unknown label for sent
         train - training set or not
         dev - development set or not
         test - test set or not
         threshold - threshold of low frequency words which will be replaced with UNK